usaid-cs/yesterday-i-learned/random.md

 - [The Carcinogenic Prototype](http://blog.hedges.net/2014/04/08/4-symptoms-of-dysfunction-in-software-teams/): a prototype that the higher-ups love so much that it needs to grow fast, go wrong, and affect other systems (carcinogenic thus), all while the engineers had told and forewarned of this happening.
 - Regex substitutions: when in doubt, try `$1` first, then `\1`.
 - Google analytics allows you to measure events based on custom dimensions, which allows you to filter events by them, but you will have to tell Google that the user is in one.
 There can be at most 15 custom dimensions.
-- Rommel was apparently a [micromanager](http://www.reddit.com/r/todayilearned/comments/25hqf5/til_in_ww2_german_field_marshal_erwin_rommel/chhg305), loved by soldiers but hated by his subordinates.
 - If you can hang out with two or more friends but can never hang out with just one, it means that [you don't know how to start a conversation](http://www.reddit.com/r/AdviceAnimals/comments/22padj/anyone_else_experience_this).
 - There are [reasons](http://www.reddit.com/r/Watches/comments/23iskt/lesson_on_mechanics_or_why_you_shouldnt/cgxekiw) not to change your mechanical clock around midnight.
 Gears can jump, and fixing that could be expensive.
 - Allie Brosh, creator of _Hyperbole and a Half_, [suffered from depression](http://m.theglobeandmail.com/life/health-and-fitness/health/meet-cartoonist-allie-brosh-an-unlikely-poster-girl-for-depression/article15190616/?service=mobile).